 Disconnecting the supply line:

-- Switch off the main cut-off switch at the caravan. - Unplug the plug at the electrical socket of the power supply unit at the caravan site. - Remove the plug at the caravan.
+- Switch off the main cut-off switch at the caravan. - Unplug the plug at the electrical socket of the power supply unit at the caravan site.

 Depending on the model, unlock the plug before pulling it out.